malinajs/malinajs.github.io/docs/src/index.md

 ## Passing CSS class

-You can pass classes into child components using property `class`, to be able to use it in child class you have to place such classes in `external` block:
+You can pass classes into child components using property `class`, to be able to use it in child class you have to place such classes in `external` block.
+<a target="_blank" href="https://malinajs.github.io/repl/#/gist/065441c1187bfd9ce5f0117b7dbd97f6?version=0.6.36">example</a>,
+<a target="_blank" href="https://malinajs.github.io/repl/#/gist/410bb2c1406ea412ad4b4e75616d9581?version=0.6.36">example2</a>

 ---
 **Syntax**: `class:childClassName="parentClass globalClass"`